 - More travel up and down for height adjustment mainly because of the design.

-Cost: $1650.00 plus shipping (yes, it is higher priced than another system out there but proper design parameters require this) Remember, with this or any other quality designed and built part, you will always get what you pay for, do not buy this component from the “lowest bidder”.
-Oh, and if you see a 4 air bag system for less– thats just what it is!
+Cost: $1749.85 plus shipping (yes, it is higher priced than another system out there but proper design parameters require this) Remember, with this or any other quality designed and built part, you will always get what you pay for, do not buy this component from the “lowest bidder”.
+Oh, and if you see a 4 air bag system for less– that is just what it is!

 Installation will take between 5-7 hours for both sides